 Our products contain software modules licensed to us by third-party authors under "open source" licenses, including but not limited to, the GNU Public License, the GNU Lesser Public License, the BSD License, the Apache License, the MIT X License and the Mozilla Public License.
 From time to time, there have been claims against companies that distribute or use open-source software in their products and services, asserting that open-source software infringes the claimants' IP rights.
 We could be subject to suits by parties claiming infringement of IP rights in what we believe to be licensed open-source software.
-Use and distribution of open-source software may entail greater risks than use of third-party commercial software, as, for example, open-source licensors generally do not provide warranties or other contractual protections regarding infringement claims or the quality of the code.
-Some open-source licenses contain requirements that we make available source code for modifications or derivative works we create based upon the type of open-source software we use.
+Use and distribution of open-source software may entail greater risks than use of third-party commercial software, as, for example, open-source licenses generally do not provide warranties or other contractual protections regarding infringement claims or the quality of the code.
+Some open-source software we use.
 If we combine our proprietary software with open-source software in a certain manner, we could, under certain open-source licenses, be required to release the source code of our proprietary software to the public.
 This would allow our competitors to create similar products with lower development effort and time and ultimately could result in a loss of product sales for us.